 Once the cauliflower is riced, you just saute it in a fat of your choice (oil or butter) until it’s crisp-tender, seasoning however you please.
 Today’s recipe uses salt, pepper, garlic powder and onion powder.
 Pretty basic.

-Cauliflower Rice recipes
+Best Cauliflower Rice FAQs

 I have several cauliflower rice recipes on my blog that go beyond the basics of butter, salt, and pepper.